 \subsection{Learning to Search}

-We employ a multi-layer LSTM network in training \textit{Action Search} to produce the search sequence.
-We train a separate LSTM network for each activity class.
-For a training video and at each step, the network consumes visual observation of its current temporal location, along with the temporal location of the previous step.
-Running for $n$ steps, the network produces a search sequence $(f(\X_1), f(\X_2), \dots f(\X_n))$.
-Given a search sequence, $(y_1, y_2, \dots, y_n)$, of a human annotator for the same video from our \textit{action searches} dataset, we compute the loss $L$ as the average Huber loss at each step
+We employ a multi-layer LSTM network in training \emph{Action Search} to produce search sequences that align with human search sequences in the same video.
+Following the observations from the user study in Section \ref{section:action_searches}, \emph{action spotting} should be class-driven, and thus we train a separate LSTM for each action class.

+For a training video and at each search step, the network consumes visual observations at its current temporal location, along with the temporal location from the previous step.
+After running for $n$ steps, the network produces a search sequence $(f(\X_1), f(\X_2), \dots, f(\X_n))$.
+Given the search sequence of a human annotator $(y_1, y_2, \dots, y_n)$ for the same video in our \emph{Human Searches} dataset, we compute the loss $L$ as the average Huber loss at each search step